Social bond is the degree to which

 premier social emotion.
 First I review the individualized treatment of shame in

 psychoanalysis and psychology, and the absence of social context.
-Then I consider the
+I consider the

-contributions to the social dimensions of shame by six sociologists (Georg Simmel, Charles
+contributions to the social dimensions of shame by Georg Simmel, Charles Cooley, Norbert

-Cooley, Norbert Elias, Richard Sennett, Helen Lynd, Erving Goffman) and a
+Elias, Richard Sennett, Helen Lynd, Erving Goffman, and a psychologist/psychoanalyst,

-Social Bond Theory and Alcohol Use Among College Students. - Authors: Cherry, Andrew
+Social Bond Theory and Alcohol Use Among College Students. - Cherry,

 Abstract: Investigated incidence of alcohol use by college students, relationship among

 social bond variables, and ability of social bond variables to predict alcohol use.